Syncfusion AI Assistant

 Alignment in Angular Timeline component

-The Timeline component allows you to control the positioning of content using the align property, which accepts values Before, After, Alternate, or AlternateReverse.
+The Timeline component controls content positioning using the align property, which accepts values Before, After, Alternate, or AlternateReverse.
 When items include both content and oppositeContent properties, the oppositeContent displays parallel to the main content, creating a balanced layout on opposite sides of the timeline.

 Before